 Welcome to the website for the Hundson Area Neighbourhood Plan.

-Help shape Hunsdon’s future as a place to live.
+Shaping Hunsdon’s future as a place to live

-The community of Hunsdon has an opportunity to work together to create a Neighbourhood Plan for our Area that will shape its development until 2033.
-We want the voice of every resident to be heard.
+The community of Hunsdon has worked together to create a Neighbourhood Plan for our Area that will shape its development until 2033.
+We are proud to have captured the voice of residents.

 - Fill out the Hunsdon Neighbourhood Plan Questionnaire January 28, 2021

 What is a Neighbourhood Plan?

 A Neighbourhood Plan is the community’s shared vision for our neighbourhood that will help shape the growth of our local area.
 It allows us to have a say in how many new homes and businesses will be built, where we want them, and what infrastructure and community facilities are provided to support them.
 After our Plan was drafted, the community voted to accept it at Referendum.

 Now agreed, our Neighbourhood Plan is a material consideration in all future planning applications decided by East Herts District Council.
 As new housing is proposed, the Plan will influence the number, the location and the mix to ensure it is the right housing for our community.

 This is not just about housing though, and while it will help to protect against speculative development, it is also about deciding how we can make sure Hunsdon is a good place to live for existing and future residents of all ages.

 It allows us to set Policy that can help us to protect and preserve our rich local heritage and green spaces as well as encourage employment opportunities that seek to meet business needs in the community.